digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

     .. assert:: { participant.domains.connect_local(olddomain); true }
     .. success:: participant.resources.set_resource_limits(ResourceLimits(Some(0), Some(0)))

-This will reject all commands and finish processing the pending commands.
-Once you are sure that your participant node is idle, disconnect the participant node from the old sync domain
+This rejects any new command and finishes processing the pending commands.
+Once you are sure that your participant node is idle, disconnect the participant node from the old sync domain:
-connection:

 .. snippet:: migrating_protocol
     .. success:: participant.domains.disconnect("olddomain")

-Test that the sync domain is disconnected by checking the list of active connections:
+Test that the participant is disconnected from the sync domain by checking the list of active connections:

 .. snippet:: migrating_protocol
     .. success:: participant.domains.list_connected()